IsoSyns/KingsMinigame/README.md

 KingsMinigame
 =======

-KingsMinigame is a Minigame I've been writing for a server, Minecraft Party Zone.
+KingsMinigame is a Minigame I've been writing for a server, Minecraft Dieter.

 It is thoroughly tested on an Offline-Mode server, so you can bet it's rock solid and feather light!